The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 The next well-known Louvre painting after Da Vinci’s Mona Lisa is The Raft of the Medusa.

-Looking at it may make you tremble because it depicts the scenes from the horrifying frigate Medusa, with crew begging to survive, in complete disparity.
+The composition may terrorize you as it depicts the scenes from the horrifying frigate Medusa, with crew begging to survive, in complete disparity.

 Theodore Gericault beautifully displays the horrendous scenarios that left many visitors speechless.